chencyc123/sts4/User-Guide.md

 If there are multiple instances of the app running on your machine, the live data from all those instances will show up in the hover information.

+(screenshot)

 ### Examples
 * `@Profile`: shows information about the active profiles on the running apps
 * `@Component`, `@Bean`, `@Autowired`: shows detailed information about the beans and their wiring from the live app
-* `@ContidionalOn`: shows information about the conditions and their evaluation at runtime
+* `@ContidionalOn...`: shows information about the conditions and their evaluation at runtime

+## Boot dashboard
+Well known from previous generations of the Spring Tool Suite, the Spring Tool Suite 4 also contains the boot dashboard for quickly running, re-starting, tagging, and inspecting Spring Boot projects in your workspace.

+(screenshot)

+Please note, that this is available for Eclipse only, not yet for Visual Studio Code or Atom.

+## Additional enhanced editing support
+In addition to pure Spring Boot app code, the tools also come with enhanced editing support for Cloud Foundry Manifest files, Concourse CI pipeline definitions, and BOSH deployment manifests.